 When possible, foreign languages are taught for an hour after the English lessons and there’s always the option to stay for “Extra English” in that hour too, to further equip the students with skills to make them more employable for the booming tourism industry in the region.

-The African Impact Foundation is an important extension of the work volunteers do, and currently funds over 25 different projects across Africa.
+Our Foundation is an important extension of the work volunteers do, and currently funds over 25 different projects across Africa.
 This includes financing the building of clinics, crèches, and school classrooms, as well as rural teacher training programs, gender empowerment initiatives, and wildlife conservation efforts.

 But what’s next for the Jambiani Education Center?
 The African Impact Foundation is currently fundraising to build a Computer Center, giving students the opportunity to use a computer for the first time.